-The Galapagos has a fascinating story to tell from its volcanic genesis to the various types of people who have inhabited the islands throughout time.
-The islands have a unique ecosystem due to its isolation from other continents, a community of rare species, volcanic rock landscape, and sits at the junction of three major ocean currents that bring nutrients.
+The Galapagos has a fascinating story to tell, from its volcanic genesis to the various types of people who have inhabited the islands throughout time.
+The islands have a unique ecosystem due to their isolation from other continents, a community of rare species, and volcanic rock landscape, and they sit at the junction of three major ocean currents that bring nutrients.
 At one point in time, the islands were even a haven for ancient pirates and then used as penal colonies in the 18th and 19th centuries.

 Animals in the Galapagos Islands

-A note on Galapagos cruises
+A note on Best Budget Galapagos Cruise

 You can absolutely see the Galapagos by organizing your own trip.
 Regardless of how you get around between the islands, you will need to fly from Quito or Guayaquil to either of the two airports on the island– San Cristobal (SCY) or Santa Cruz (GPS).
 While cruises are heavily marketed for the Galapagos, it’s not necessary to book one in order to experience the islands.

 Using the ferries in the Galapagos

-You can buy your ferry ticket the morning-of or pre-arrange a few days before with a tour company.
-Remember to show up at least 20-minutes before departure time because your belongings will need to go through agricultural inspection.
+You can buy your ferry ticket the morning of or pre-arrange a few days before with a tour company.
+Remember to show up at least 20 minutes before departure time because your belongings will need to go through an agricultural inspection.
 While most people choose to travel to the Galapagos with backpacks, you will do just fine with hard luggage as well.